 - Session Lifetime (seconds) – the lowest value you set, the better it is.
 A lower value means that every admin user has to confirm their identity once in a chosen period of time to continue working in the admin panel.

-On the screenshots below, the options are set accordingly to the recommendations provided, both for Magento 1 and Magento 2.
+On the screenshots below, the options are set accordingly to the recommendations provided, both for Magento 1 and Magento 2 security.

 Admin User Emails

 Everytime an admin user forgets their password, they can request a link to recover it.
-It is extremely important to restrict access and lifetime of such a link because once it is in the wrong hands, your business is in danger.
+It is extremely important for Magento security to restrict access and lifetime of such a link because once it is in the wrong hands, your business is in danger.

 There is a setting for this located under Admin > Admin User Emails.

 Another way to make intruders’ attempts ineffective is to use a custom admin URL.
 By default, admin path and URL looks like htp://yourdomain.com/magento/admin.
 Knowing this path, determined attackers can a malicious script on your website.
 Changing this URL is not the ultimate solution to script attacks, but it can reduce the chances for a successful break-in.
 And of course, never expose any valuable credentials.